MicrosoftDocs/biztalk-docs/biztalk/core/how-to-cluster-the-master-secret-server1.md

     net start entsso
     ```

-2. Change the master secret server name in the SSO database to the cluster name by following these steps:
+2. Change the master secret server name in the SSO database to the SSO network name configured within the cluster by following these steps:

     > [!NOTE]
-    >  The cluster name is the name defined for the network name resource that you have created in the cluster group / clustered service or application that will contain the clustered Enterprise SSO service.
-For example, the name may be *BIZTALKCLUSTER*.
+    >  Specify the network name resource that you have created in the same cluster role that will contain the clustered SSO resource.
+For example, the name may be *SSONETWORKNAME*.

     1. Paste the following code in a text editor:

         ```
         <sso>
           <globalInfo>
-            <secretServer>BIZTALKCLUSTER</secretServer>
+            <secretServer>SSONETWORKNAME</secretServer>
           </globalInfo>
         </sso>
         ```

         > [!NOTE]
-        >  *BIZTALKCLUSTER* is a placeholder for the actual network name resource that is created in the cluster group / clustered service or application.
+        >  Replace *SSONETWORKNAME* with the actual network name that is created in the cluster role for SSO.

     2. Save the file as an .xml file.
 For example, save the file as SSOCLUSTER.xml.